Enjoying Summer in Spain: Best Activities in 6 Spanish Cities

 We love the way the Alhambra seems to glow at night!
 Photo Credit: Gregorio Puga Bailón

-Summer in Spain: Things to Do in San Sebastián
+Summer Activities in San Sebastián

 If the hot summer temperatures in the rest of Spain are a bit too much for you, head up north to the cooler paradise of the Basque Country.